antonycourtney/tad/README.md

 # Tad

+**Note: This is unannounced, unstable, pre-release software.
+Repository is public only to enable collaboration and testing by the project developers.
+Please do not publicize or link to this repository yet.
+Thank You!**

 Tad is a desktop application for viewing and analyzing tabular data such as CSV files.

 Launch tad from the command line like this: